EmilHvitfeldt/ISLR-tidymodels-labs/docs/03-linear-regression.md

 ## Writing functions

-This book will not talk about how to write functions in R. If you still wants to know how to write functions we recommend the [functions](https://r4ds.had.co.nz/functions.html) of R for Data Science.
+This book will not talk about how to write functions in R. If you still want to know how to write functions we recommend the [functions](https://r4ds.had.co.nz/functions.html) of R for Data Science.